hanneshayashi/terraform-provider-gdrive/README.md

 TL;DR:
 1. Create GCP Project
 2. Enable Drive API
-3. Create Service Account + Key and enable DWD (you will )
+3. Create Service Account + Key and enable DWD
 4. Enter the Client ID of the Service Account Key file with the Drive scope (https://www.googleapis.com/auth/drive) in your Admin Console